a-b-street/abstreet/docs/articles/map/article.md

     lanes, speed limit, or some other reason to preserve the intersection.
   - The hint to override parking on a road: the blockface dataset is inaccurate sometimes, so manually toggle parking on a road.
+  - The ban turns hint: don't allow turns from one road to another.
+In areas with many close intersections, there are some U-turns that may be valid in reality, but quickly cause gridlock in the simulation.

 ## InitialMap to HalfMap